tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 \_\_

 An update: I woke up this morning, reached for my alarm, and felt that something had been lost.
-There is no trace of damage at all, just a clean, smoothed over absence beginning at my wrist.
+There was no trace of damage at all, just a clean, smoothed over absence beginning at my wrist.

 My left hand is gone.

 It seems that when I touched the water all those years ago, it took a part of me with it.
 Why now, after all this time?